navido89/Time-Series-Analysis-ARIMA-Model-Covid19-Predictions/README.md

 + lubridate

 ## Project Description:
++ Research Question: How many people are going to die due to Covid19 in the United States from August 1st — August 21st and August 1st — November 1st .
-+ Used the data set from "Our World in Data", which consisted of 34033 rows and 34 columns.
++ Data Source: Used the data set from "Our World in Data", which consisted of 34033 rows and 34 columns.
 + Feature engineered the date column and transformed the class from a factor to date.
 + In regards to data cleaning, I selected the US data points.
 + Implemented the differencing technique to make our data stationary in order to conduct a time series analysis.